About the Author

 Jenny Corso

-Jennifer (Jenny) is a research scientist and biochemical exercise physiologist, licensed USA Cycling coach, the founder of truPhys.com, and lover of all things mountain biking.
-With a solid promise not to bore, her mission is dedicated to delivering the most current, peer-reviewed and evidence-based information to anyone that is curious about their health and training… not just coaches and athletes.
+Jennifer is a systems and exercise physiologist, biochemist and licensed USA Cycling coach, and lover of all things mountain biking.
+With a solid promise not to bore, her mission is dedicated to delivering the most up-to-date, peer-reviewed and evidence-based information to audiences curious about their health and training, not just coaches and athletes.
 With a soundly constructed bridge of communication, education can transform life.

 NAVSCOLEOD Graduation, Class 11-100, July 2011.

-In 2021, Jenny joined the commercial development team as the resident physiologist for product and applications development at Rockley Photonics, a leading integrated photonics chipset developer, specializing in biophotonic sensors for consumer and medical applications.
+In 2021, Jenny joined the commercial development team as the resident physiologist for product and applications development at Rockley Photonics, a leading integrated photonics chipset developer, specializing in biophotonic sensors for consumer, medical and defense applications.
+Overseeing market analysis and product development efforts for non-invasive glucose, hydration, cuffless blood pressure and dialysis monitoring, she was awarded six US patents.

 Research Interests:

-• Utility of digital health platforms and biosensors in monitoring various physiological and chemical biomarkers in consumer and medical device applications
+• Utility of digital health platforms and laser-based biosensors/spectroscopy in monitoring various physiological and chemical biomarkers

 • Sex differences in exercise metabolism and substrate selection